Snowden's favoured secure email provider Lavabit reboots

 Lavabit believes trustful mode will suit business users with regulatory requirements and data retention practices.

-According to Levison, Lavabit has installed hardware security modules (HSM) meeting the US Federal Information Processing Standard 140-2 that lets the service use digital keys without accessing them directly.
+According to Levison, Lavabit has installed hardware security modules (HSM) meeting the US Federal Information Processing Standard 140-2, which lets the service use digital keys without accessing them directly.

 There is no other way to extract the encryption key, Levison claimed, referring to the 2013 warrant that required Lavabit to hand over digital credentials to US authorities.